 But then the mission must go on, and, as you can probably guess, Stonewell gets paired up with Izzy, who ends up saving his life when he’s hit by shrapnel.
 Then, the only person in camp with a matching blood type is Gabe, who gives Stonewell a live-saving transfusion.
 Even though Stonewell isn’t too happy when he wakes up and realizes who’s blood is pumping into his veins.

-Finally, it turns out that Stonewell getting shot was the best thing that could have happened, since not only does it provide him with a life-changing experience, it also gives the British command the opportunity to find and stop the Commandos from killing Rommel.
+Finally, it turns out that Stonewell getting shot was the best thing that could have happened, since not only does it provide him with a life-changing experience, it also gives the British command the opportunity to find and stop the Command

 You see, British Intelligence has discovered that Rommel is involved in a plot to kill Hitler.
 So in order for Hitler to die, Rommel must live.